5 Beekman Street: Legal disputes, interim use, and sales

+Construction and opening of tower

 Work began in January 2014 on the Beekman Residences tower, designed by Gerner Kronick + Valcarel.
 The tower, along with the Temple Court Building and its annex, was to become part of a single complex called the Beekman Hotel and Residences.
 The Temple Court Building also received a renovation, as Gerner Kronick + Valcarel replaced the skylight and refurbished its atrium with its original tiles and moldings.
-Randy Gerner, an architect with the firm, also raised doorway heights to account for the heights of modern people, which had increased on average since the Temple Court Building was erected.
+The restoration architects contacted the manufacturer of the original tilework to reconstruct some of the architectural features.
+Randy Gerner, an architect with the firm, also raised doorway heights to account for the fact that the average height of the population had increased after the Temple Court Building was erected.
 Colicchio and McNally were hired to run restaurants at 5 Beekman Street in September 2014, and condominium sales commenced the next month.
 The tower was largely completed by mid-2015.

 In August 2016, the Temple Court Building reopened as part of the Beekman Hotel, the remainder of which was located in the new residential tower.
 The hotel's two restaurants opened two months later.
 By October 2017, all except nine of the condominiums had been sold.
 The penthouse was sold in August 2020 for $12.5 million, becoming the final "sponsor unit" in the building to be purchased.
+The hotel closed temporarily during the COVID-19 pandemic that year.
+The Beekman Hotel was refinanced in early 2022 for $195 million.
+In February 2024, the LPC began hosting hearings on whether to designate the original building's central atrium as an interior landmark, citing the fact that it was one of the city's few remaining atriums in a 19th-century commercial building.
+The atrium was designated as a landmark on June 4, 2024.
+The hotel was again refinanced for $195 million in early 2025.

 Reception

+Architectural commentary

 Early architectural reviews of the Temple Court Building were mixed.
 One review of the building likened the two pyramidal roofs to "donkey's ears" and described it as "architecturally nondescript".
 Conversely, critic Montgomery Schuyler praised the building before its completion as an "animation in the sky-line", while Moses King wrote in A Handbook For New York City that Temple Court was "a fine office structure".
 A writer for one of the Temple Court Building's tenants, The Manhattan literary magazine, praised it as "stalwart and sumptuous".
 The periodical New York 1895 Illustrated called the Temple Court Building "the pioneer among the great office buildings" because of its shape and height.
 It was soon surpassed by other structures such as the Potter Building in height.
-Even so, Temple Court was a forerunner to the twin-towered apartment buildings on Central Park West that were erected in the 1930s, as well as the large office buildings that would later be built in the Financial District.
-Architectural historian Robert A. M. Stern, in his 1999 book New York 1880, said the Temple Court's twin peaks "gave it some of the presence of a true skyscraper".
+The Real Estate Record, in 1915, described the Temple Court as "among the first of a large number of tall buildings whose construction preceded the introduction of steel framed buildings".